benicetootters/bwdnci-oai/README.md

 Additionally, we have successfully tested the URLs against a harvester client phpoaipmh (https://github.com/caseyamcl/phpoaipmh)

 So far, we have been unsuccessful at getting these URLs to integrate with our Alma library management system.
+We had initial success with the integration in our staging environment, but since deploying to the production verson of our repositories, Alma reports that 0 records are found/processed though it seems able to identifier specific records.
+Below are some screenshots of the integration attempts.

 ![screen1](https://github.com/benicetootters/bwdnci-oai/assets/32641676/8e8c779d-d2b8-4f55-b366-6a3fed3130ae)